rclone/rclone/MANUAL.md

 ### Migrations

-The idiomatic way to migrate to a different chunk size, hash type or chunk naming scheme is to:
+The idiomatic way to migrate to a different chunk size, hash type, transaction style or chunk naming scheme is to:

 - Collect all your chunked files under a directory and have your chunker remote point to it.